sb852/kaggle/README.md

 are normally rather clean.

 __Is the depent variable normally distributed?__
-The count variable is skweded to the right.
-There are many hours in which very few bikes were rented and there are fewer hours where a lot of bikes are rented out.
-It should also be noted that there a number of outliers present (e.g. values above 800).
+The count variable is skewed to the right.
+There are many hours in which very few bikes were rented out and there are fewer hours where a lot of bikes are rented out.
+Decision trees are a good choice for unbalanced datasets.
+It should also be noted that there a number of outliers present (e.g. values above 800, see boxplot outliers).
 These might be holidays with good weather.
-Decision trees are a good choice for unbalanced datasets.
+We will take care of these outliers in a later step.

 ```
 path_training_data = "data/train(1).csv"